roboes/tools/sports/readme.md

 [garmin_data_export_tools.py](garmin_data_export_tools.py) is a script that performs a series of transformations to the [Garmin Data Export Request](https://www.garmin.com/en-US/account/datamanagement/exportdata/).
 The main features are:
 - Change wrong activities filetype from .txt to .tcx, delete or move empty .fit activities files.
 - Distribute files into multiple subfolders of up to 15 activities (to facilitate the upload of activities files to Strava).
-- Combine multiple .tcx activity files into one .tcx file (to bulk upload to Strava - Strava will automatically separate/split these activities after upload).
 - Simple script to check which activities from Garmin Connect are already on Strava.

 ### Python dependencies